PunkDiogen/AutomationTools/README.md

 In this chapter you will perform a remote node configuration to deploy a multiservice application.

-**== Task ==**
+### Task

-1) Create three machines using Vagrant - manager, node01, node02.
-Do not install docker using shell scripts when creating machines on Vagrant!
-Forward the node01 ports to the local machine to access the undeployed microservice application.
+1. Using Vagrant, create three machines: manager, node01, and node02.
+Do not install Docker using shell scripts when creating machines on Vagrant.
+Forward the Node 01 ports to the local machine to access the undeployed microservice application.

-2) Prepare manager as a workstation for remote configuration (help on Ansible is in the materials).
+2. Prepare the manager machine for remote configuration using Ansible (help is included in the materials).
-- Go to manager.
+   - Go to the manager.
-- Check the connection to node01 via ssh on a private network.
+   - Check the connection to node01 via SSH on a private network.
-- Generate a ssh key to connect to node01 from the manager (without passphrase).
+   - Generate an SSH key to connect to node01 from the manager without a passphrase.
-- Copy the docker-compose file and the source code of the microservices to the manager.
-(Use the project from the src folder and the docker-compose file from the previous chapter.
-Help on ssh is in the materials.)
+   - Copy the Docker Compose file and the microservice source code to the manager.
+Use the project from the src folder and the Docker Compose file from the previous chapter.
+Help on SSH is included in the materials.
-- Install Ansible on the manager and create ansible folder in which create the inventory file.
+   - Install Ansible on the manager and create an Ansible folder in which to create the inventory file.
    - Use the ping module to check the connection via Ansible.
    - Place the result of the module in a report.

-3) Write the first playbook for Ansible that performs apt update, installs docker, docker-compose, copies the compose file from the manager and deploys the microservice application.
+3. Write the first Ansible playbook that performs an apt update, installs Docker and Docker Compose, copies the Compose file from the manager, and deploys the microservice application.

-4) Run the prepared tests through postman and make sure that they are all successful.
+4. Run the prepared tests through Postman and ensure they are all successful.
 Show the test results in the report.

-5) Form three roles:
+5. Form three roles:
- - the application role performs the deployment of a microservice application using docker-compose,
+   - The application role deploys a microservice application using Docker Compose;
- - apache installs and runs the standard apache server
+   - Apache installs and runs the standard Apache server;
- - postgres installs and runs postgres, creates a database with an arbitrary table and adds three arbitrary records to it.
+   - Postgres installs and runs Postgres, creates a database with an arbitrary table, and adds three arbitrary records to it.
- - Assign the first role to node01 and the second two roles to node02, check the functionality of the microservices application with postman tests, make sure that postgres and the apache server are available.
+   - Assign the first role to node01, and assign the second two roles to node02.
+Check the functionality of the microservice application using Postman tests.
+Make sure that PostgreSQL and the Apache server are available.
 For Apache, a web page should open in the browser.
-As for PostgreSQL, you need to connect from the local machine and display the contents of the previously created table with data.
+For PostgreSQL, connect from the local machine and display the contents of the previously created table with data.

-6) Place the files created in this part in the `src\ansible01` folder in your personal repository.
+6. Place the files created in this section into the `src\ansible01` folder in your personal repository.

 ## Part 2.
 Service Discovery

-Now let's move on to Service Discovery.
-In this chapter, you will simulate two remote services, an api and a database, and make a connection between them through Service Discovery using Consul.
+Now, let's move on to service discovery.
+In this chapter, you will simulate two remote services—an API and a database—and establish a connection between them using Consul's Service Discovery.

-**== Task ==**
+### Task

-1) Write two configuration files for consul (information on consul is in the materials):
+1. Write two configuration files for Consul (information on Consul can be found in the materials):
    - consul_server.hcl:
-   - set up the agent as a server;
+      - sets up the agent as a server;
-   - specify the interface directed to the internal Vagrant network in advertise_addr
+      - specifies the interface directed to the internal Vagrant network in advertise_addr;
    - consul_client.hcl:
-   - set up the agent as a client;
+      - sets up the agent as a client;
-   - specify the interface directed to the internal Vagrant network in advertise_addr
+      - specifies the interface directed to the internal Vagrant network in advertise_addr.

-2) Create three machines using Vagrant - consul_server, api, manager and db.
+2. Create three machines using Vagrant: consul_server, api, manager, and db.
-- Forward port 8082 from the api to the local machine to access the still undeployed api
+   - Forward port 8082 from the API to the local machine to access the still undeployed API.
-- Forward port 8500 with the manager to access the ui consul.
+   - Forward port 8500 with the manager to access the UI Consul.

-3) Write a playbook for ansible and four roles:
+3. Write a playbook for Ansible and four roles:
-- install_consul_server, which:
+   - install_consul_server:
       - works with consul_server;
       - copies consul_server.hcl;
-   - installs consul and all necessary dependencies for it;
+      - installs Consul and all necessary dependencies;
-   - runs consul service
+      - runs the Consul service.
-- install_consul_client, which:
+   - install_consul_client:
-   - works with api and db;
+      - works with the API and database;
       - copies consul_client.hcl;
-   - installs consul, envoy all necessary dependencies for consul;
+      - installs Consul and Envoy, as well as all necessary dependencies for Consul;
-   - runs consul and consul-envoy services;
+      - runs the Consul and Consul-Envoy services.
-- install_db, which:
+   - install_db:
-   - works with db;
+      - works with the database;
-   - installs postgres and runs it;
+      - installs PostgreSQL and runs it;
-   - creates `hotels_db` database;
+      - creates the `hotels_db` database.
-- install_hotels_service, which:
+   - install_hotels_service:
-   - works with api;
+      - works with the API;
-   - copies the service source code
+      - copies the service source code;
-   - installs `openjdk-8-jdk`
+      - installs `openjdk-8-jdk`.
-   - Creates global environment variables:
+      - creates global environment variables:
-      - POSTGRES_HOST="127.0.0.1"
+         - POSTGRES_HOST="127.0.0.1";
-      - POSTGRES_PORT="5432"
+         - POSTGRES_PORT="5432";
-      - POSTGRES_DB="hotels_db"
+         - POSTGRES_DB="hotels_db";
-      - POSTGRES_USER="<user name>"
+         - POSTGRES_USER="<user name>";
-      - POSTGRES_PASSWORD="<user password>"
+         - POSTGRES_PASSWORD="<user password>";
-   - runs the built jar file with the command: `java -jar <path to hotel-service>/hotel-service/target/<jar file name>.jar`
+      - runs the built JAR file with the command: `java -jar <path to hotel-service>/hotel-service/target/<jar file name>.jar`.

-4) Check the functionality of CRUD operations on hotel service.
+4. Check the functionality of CRUD operations on the hotel service.
 Show the test results in the report.

-5) Place the files created in this part in the `src\ansible02` and `src\consul01` folders in your personal repository.
+5. Place the files created in this part in the `src\ansible02` and `src\consul01` folders in your personal repository.